-If the support beams in your home also signalled your oven off when dinner was ready – or directed your heater up or down, or got your kids to clean their rooms, then we could compare them to the type and breadth of duties your bones perform everyday.
+If the support beams in your home also signaled your oven off when dinner was ready – or directed your heater up or down, or got your kids to clean their rooms, then we could compare them to the type and breadth of duties your bones perform everyday.

 Here are 4 roles your bones play everyday that determine your health – from head to toe: